Patchouli Essential Oil

 Patchouli oil promotes growth by stimulating the generation of new cells and helps in the production of red blood cells, which can boost energy levels..

-Patchouli oil is a tonic, which means that helps to tone your liver, stomach, and intestines.
+Patchouli oil is a tonic, which means that helps to tone your liver, stomach, and intestines, thereby helping your metabolic system.
 This increases your ability to decompose food and absorb nutrients properly, so it impacts your digestive system.

 Patchouli essential oil has been used as an aphrodisiac for hundreds of years.
 Patchouli oil may stimulate sexual hormones, estrogen, and testosterone, which boosts the sex drive.